Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-gWHsFxVkY3k.md

 ### Transcript

-> did you eat your pb j yeah i had it on my stream last night, first time i had a pb j by the way you guys it was, it wasn't like disgusting but also wasn't amazing so it was a very lukewarm experience sorry to any pb j enthusiast out there
+> did you eat your pb j yeah I had it on my stream last night, first time I had a pb j by the way you guys it was, it wasn't like disgusting but also wasn't amazing so it was a very lukewarm experience sorry to any pb j enthusiast out there